 Breeders’ Cup Classic (Grade 1) (3yo+) (Dirt) – 1¼ miles

 In terms of what is required from each of the horses to be successful, it differs wildly in these championships with

 both dirt and turf courses used over various distances from 5½ furlongs to a mile-and-a-half.

-Breeders’ Cup “Win And You’re In” Challenge Races take place from January right up to go time in November across the world and are the primary deciding factor in final Breeders’ Cup field, granting an automatic fees paid entry to winners.
+Breeders’ Cup Challenge Races take place from January right up to go time in November across the world and are the primary deciding factor in final Breeders’ Cup field, ahead of the stakes points system.
 The third adjudicating system, should it be needed, is a panel of racing experts who can decide which horses should take part when a race is oversubscribed.

 Check out this year’s live action with us and be eligible for a bonus upon sign-up